Temple Emanuel (Kensington, Maryland): Charitable activities

-Historic Torah

-In 1917, a Jewish congregation in Slonim, Russia, buried two Torahs in wooden chests in a field to protect them from the Bolsheviks, who had been closing synagogues and burning Torahs throughout the Soviet Union.
-The Torahs remained there when, on June 25, 1941, Nazi soldiers marched Slonim's Jewish residents to the same field and murdered them there.

-The descendants of Slonim's rabbi returned to Slonim and retrieved the two buried Torahs in the 1990s.

-Temple Emanuel bought one of the Torahs in 1998.

 Activism

 Vietnam War

-In 1971, Temple Emanuel released a resolution calling for President Richard Nixon to "set and announce a complete withdrawal of all American forces operating in and over Vietnam, Laos and Cambodia by March 1972".
+In 1971, Temple Emanuel resolved that President Richard Nixon "set and announce a complete withdrawal of all American forces operating in and over Vietnam, Laos and Cambodia by March 1972".
 The resolution urged Congress to act to end the war if the president did not do so.
-In a vote among Temple Emanuel's members, 76 percent supported the proposed resolution.

 Natan Sharansky

 In March 1977, the Soviet Union arrested Natan Sharansky for being a spy for the Central Intelligence Agency.
 The Soviet Union accused Sharansky of giving the Central Intelligence Agency lists of over 1,300 refuseniks, many of whom were denied exit visas because of their knowledge of state secrets.
 Representatives of Temple Emanuel met with the head of the Department of State's Human Rights Office to urged the Department of State to pressure the Soviet Union to release Sharansky.

-Sharansky was imprisoned until February 1986, when he and three other accused spies were released to West Germany in exchange for five other individuals also accused of spying.
-Sharansky immigrated to Israel.

 Sustainability

-Temple Emanuel has a zero-carbon footprint by supporting the alternative energy investments of the Carbonfund.org Foundation.
+Temple Emanuel has a zero-carbon footprint by supporting the alternative energy investments.
 Temple Emanuel's sanctuary features a large wood sculpture in the shape of a banyan tree.
 The sculpture was made from Maryland tulip poplar trees.
 The sculpture symbolizes one of Temple Emanuel's guiding beliefs, to blend Judaism and sustainability.
 In 1994, Temple Emanuel completed an energy audit of its building.
 Temple Emanuel recycles and composts, and it includes an environmental reading into Shabbat services.
 The lighting, heating, cooling, and energy efficiency is monitored in every room of the building.
 Children maintain an organic garden on the grounds.
 Rabbi Stone strongly supports the congregation's efforts to be sustainable, citing a passage in the Midrash.
 The Religious Action Center of Reform Judaism awarded 2013 Irving J. Fain Social Action Award to Temple Emanuel for its activities in support of social justice and tikkun olam.

-Genocide in Darfur
+Other social issues

 In 2005, Temple Emanuel was one of many Jewish congregations organizations that demanded the United States act to end the genocide occurring in Darfur, Sudan.

-Marriage equality

 In 2012, Temple Emanuel encouraged its members to support the Civil Marriage Protection Act, to allow people of the same sex to marry in Maryland.